-Identify learning outcomes for lessons and schemes of work;
+Identify learning outcomes for lessons and schemes of work

-The framework provides appropriate, age related, learning objectives, which can be transferred directly or amended to suit your needs.
+The framework provides appropriate, age-related learning objectives, which can be transferred directly or amended to suit your needs.
 Measuring whether students have met the learning outcomes by the end of a lesson can also form part of your assessment strategy.

-Map existing provision and identify gaps;
+Map existing provision and identify gaps

 If you're introducing financial education for the first time or want to get an accurate picture of where it is being delivered within your school, the framework can be used as an auditing tool.
-Subject leads can identify where existing financial education is being delivered, which could be collated on to one framework giving a useful 'snap-shot' of your school's current provision.
+The Planning Framework can be used to identify where existing financial education is being delivered, which could be collated onto one framework, giving a useful 'snap-shot' of your school's current provision.

-• Plan for progression between ages and key stages;
+Plan for progression between ages and key stages

-The framework provides a consolidated overview of financial education within the secondary phase and this helps ensure there is progression in the financial education delivered from one year group to the next, and from one key stage to the next.
+The framework provides a consolidated overview of financial education within the secondary phase and this helps ensure there is progression in the financial education delivered from one year group to the next.

-When considering the starting point, age and ability of your students you may also wish to also consult the Primary Planning Framework.
+When considering the starting point, age and ability of your students you may also wish to also consult the 3-11 Planning Framework.